xM0kht4r/VEN0m-Ransomware/README.md

 ```

 #
-### ☠️ Ransom Note:
+### Ransom Note:

 Upon finishing encryption, VEN0m changes the desktop wallpaper and drops an executable ransom note onto the desktop.
-It also registers a scheduled task that runs every couple of minutes to launch the note GUI, which displays a flashy skull.
+It also registers a scheduled task that runs every couple of minutes to launch the note GUI, which displays a flashy skull ☠️.

 + You can customize the wallpaper by replacing `/assets/wallpaper.jpg` with your own image.
 + You can modify the scheduled task properties by editing `/src/task.rs`

 #
-### 🧪Decyrption tool:
+### Decyrption tool:

-VEN0m also includes a decryptor tool `Antid0te.exe` that scans for files with the extension `.vnm` and reverses the encryption routine using the same key specified for encryption.
+VEN0m also includes a decryptor tool `Antid0te.exe`🧪 that scans for files with the extension `.vnm` and reverses the encryption routine using the same key specified for encryption.

 > [!WARNING]
 It's important to save your encryption key so you can decrypt your files using the Antid0te.exe decryptor.

-### 🛠️ Customization :
+## Customization :
 VEN0m is highly modular and customizable.
 You can change the behavior of the ransomware by modifying the hardcoded constants.
 You can also take it to the next level by pairing it with a privilege escalation vulnerability or a lateral movement technique of your choice :)

 #
-### 🚀 Usage:
+## Usage:

 1. Place your .ico icons and your custom wallpaper inside /assets
 2. Compile the binaries: